Who Is Melania Trump?

 On May 7, 2018, Trump unveiled her platform, "Be Best."
 The program will focus on three key objectives: well-being, fighting opioid abuse and positivity on social media.
 "As a mother and as first lady, it concerns me that in today's fast-paced and ever-connected world, children can be less prepared to express or manage their emotions and oftentimes turn to forms of destructive or addictive behavior such as bullying, drug addiction or even suicide," she said.
 "I feel strongly that as adults we can and should be best at educating our children about the importance of a healthy and balanced life."

-The following month, the first lady weighed in on the controversial issue of children being separated from their parents after illegally crossing the Mexican border.
+In June 2018, the first lady weighed in on the controversial issue of children being separated from their parents after illegally crossing the Mexican border.
 Although her husband had blamed Democrats for a law that supposedly mandated such actions, it was part of Attorney General Jeff Sessions's zero-tolerance policy toward preventing illegal entry into the country.

 "Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform," she said in a statement through her spokesperson, Stephanie Grisham.
 "She believes we need to be a country that follows all laws, but also a country that governs with heart."